Suyash1354/Suyash1354/README.md

 I'm a passionate Frontend Developer and VFX Artist with a keen eye for detail and a love for creating immersive web experiences.
 With 3 years of VFX experience and 1 years as a freelance frontend developer, I bring a unique blend of creativity and technical expertise to my projects.

 🔧 Skills & Tools
-- Frontend Development: HTML, CSS, JavaScript, React, GSAP, ScrollTrigger, LocomotiveScroll
+- Frontend Development: HTML, CSS, JavaScript, React js, GSAP, ScrollTrigger, LocomotiveScroll
 - VFX: After Effects, Blender, Premiere Pro, Photoshop
 - 3D Rendering: Three.js